Home

 }

-Now the plan here is create the lower-envelope iteratively.
-We’ll start with en empty lower envelope and add distance-curves one by one, using index u.
-Every-time we add a distance-curve, we’ll update the lower envelope accordingly.
+Now the plan here is to create the lower-envelope iteratively.
+We’ll start with an empty lower envelope and add distance-curves one by one, using index u.
+Every time we add a distance-curve, we’ll update the lower envelope accordingly.

 For example, the lower envelope after adding the u=3 should look like this: